 From toast of town to toxic: Facebook CEO on outs with Dems

 Mark Zuckerberg's social network in Washington is shrinking.
-Bipartisan hostility toward Facebook has been building for months.
-It's been fueled by a series of privacy scandals, Facebook's use by Russian operatives in the 2016 presidential campaign and accusations that the service crushes competitors.
+Bipartisan hostility against Facebook has been building for months, fueled by a series of privacy scandals, the site's role in Russian meddling in the 2016 presidential campaign and accusations that Facebook crushes competitors.

+Now, with the 2020 elections approaching, Democrats especially are homing in on the conduct of the social media giant and its refusal to fact-check political ads and remove false ones.
+"When you're the No. 1 monopoly, people are going to come after you," says John Feehery, a veteran Republican communications strategist.
+The challenge for Democrats, as he sees it: "They're facing a base that is very angry and restive.
+So they have to be much more aggressive in taking on corporations."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)